Saturation Games for Odd Cycles: The Lower Bound of Theorem

 \section{The Lower Bound of Theorem~\ref{T-gen}}

-When $k$ is large we can improve upon the strategy of Proposition~\ref{P-algLow}.
+The strategy of Proposition~\ref{P-algLow} gives a bound for the $\c{C}_{2k+1}$-saturation game for $k\ge 2$.
+When $k$ is large we can further improve upon this strategy.
 Namely, Max will be able to maintain that $G^t$ is $\gam_k$-good with $\gam_k$ such that $\lim_{k\to \infty}\gam_k\to 1$, increasing the total number of edges guaranteed at the end of the game for large $k$.
 The strategy will be essentially the same as before but with two key differences.
-First, we will identify our ``bad vertices'' as those that are distance roughly $k$ from $u$ or $v$, instead of those that are not adjacent to $u$ or $v$.
+First, we will identify our ``bad vertices'' as those that are at distance roughly $k$ from $u$ or $v$, instead of those that are not adjacent to $u$ or $v$.
 Second, in the proof of Claim~\ref{Cl-C} we ``fixed'' a bad vertex $x$ by adding the edge, say, $xv$.
 In this setting we will instead fix this vertex by adding an edge $zv$ for some ``representative'' $z$ that lies along a shortest path from $x$ to $v$.
 The idea with this is that a given $z$ could represent multiple bad vertices, so adding this edge has the potential to make multiple bad vertices sufficiently close to $v$.
+We note that our strategy for Max in this section is also valid for the $\c{C}$-saturation game where $\c{C}$ is any set of odd cycles with $\c{C}_{2k+1}\sub \c{C}$ and $k\ge 3$.

 We now proceed with our proof of the lower bound of Theorem~\ref{T-gen}.
 Throughout this section we fix some $k\ge 3$.
 Our notation for the proof of Proposition~\ref{P-lowAlg2} will be very similar to the notation of the proof of Proposition~\ref{P-algLow}, but we emphasize that a large portion of the notation used here will differ somewhat from how it was used before.